 Fernando is also an active voting member of The Latin Recording Academy® where he serves as a judge to determine the winners of the Latin GRAMMY®s in the categories of Rock, Pop and Alternative.

 Now as one of the founder of the duo GuitarChello, Fernando is fully invested in reaching audiences everywhere with the intent of journeying the depths of human expression through the exploration of songs that have resonated with us throughout the years.

 Antonio Martin Acevedo

 Following the First Prize at the Virtuoso International Competition in London, Antonio Martin Acevedo has carried out a career with international projection playing in legendary venues such as the Royal Albert Hall (London), National Music Auditorium, Royal Theater of Madrid, Palace of Arts of Budapest, Santa Cecilia di Roma Academy, and Salle Pleyel de Paris.

-Since 2011 he has been a solo cello soloist for the Madrid Symphony Orchestra, holder of the Teatro Real de Madrid, position which he combines with an active concert career.
+Since 2011 he has been a cello soloist for the Madrid Symphony Orchestra, holder of the Teatro Real de Madrid, position which he combines with an active concert career.

 He has also recorded for Spanish Television, RNE Classical Radio, Bayerischer Rundfunk, Catalunya Radio and Polish Radio.